-Surprisingly, this mitt is the one of the most popular body tools on Cult Beauty this year, with +566.60% YoY views.
+Surprisingly, this mitt is one of the most popular body tools on Cult Beauty, with +566.60% YoY views.
 Gentler than a loofah, but just as effective, this mitt sloughs away dry, dead skin cells.
 Use it on dry skin before jumping in the shower or bath.

 Prefer a jade roller to a gua sha?
 Esker has your back (literally) with this body version.
 The textured roller kneads away knots and tension, tackles puffiness and general aches and pains.

-This Scandi mat (below) is inspired by ancient Indian meditation rituals.
-Lying down on this Bed of Nails is meant to help ease insomnia, reduce symptoms of stress, relieve body aches and increase blood flow.
+This Scandi mat is inspired by ancient Indian meditation rituals.
+Lying down on this Bed of Nails is meant to help ease insomnia, reduce symptoms of stress, relieve body aches, and increase blood flow.
 If you suffer from back and neck pain, it can also help (although check with your doctor first).
-We've used it and promise it's nowhere near as scary as it looks; in fact it really is surprisingly relaxing.
+We've used it and promise it's nowhere near as scary as it looks; in fact, it really is surprisingly relaxing.